-Electrical equipment should be installed only by qualified specialist.
-No responsibility is assured by the manufacturer or any of its subsidiaries for any consequences resulting from the non-compliance to these instructions.

-Check the unit for cracks and damages due to transportation.
+- Electrical equipment should be installed only by qualified specialist.
+No responsibility is assured by the manufacturer or any of its subsidiaries for any consequences resulting from the non-compliance to these instructions. - Check the unit for cracks and damages due to transportation.
 Do not install damaged equipment.

-Do not open the unit.
-There are no serviceable parts inside.
+- Do not open the unit.
+There are no serviceable parts inside. - Fuses must be connected to the power supply and phase voltage inputs, in close proximity of the unit.

-Fuses of fast type with a maximum rating of 6A must be connected to supply and AC voltage inputs of the controller.
+Fuses must be of fast type (FF) with a maximum rating of 6A.